Free-Software-for-Android/RootCommands/README.md

 # Contribute

 Fork RootCommands and do a Pull Request.
 I will merge your changes back into the main project.

-# Add the lib to your project

-* New -> Android Project -> Create project from existing source, choose RootCommands Library
-* Add RootCommands Library as Android Lib (Properties of your project -> Android -> Library -> add RootCommands Library as android library)

 # Authors
 RootCommands is based on several other open source projects, thus several authors are involved: